-Population: Adults with Serious Mental Illness Criterion: Management Systems Brief Name: Number of DMH-certified/credentialed staff Indicator: The number of individuals who hold a credential in the Mental Health Therapist program will be maintained by staff of the Division of Professional Licensure and Certification (PLACE); the number of Program Participants and those holding licensure in the Mental Health Administrator program will be maintained by PLACE staff; the number of individuals who hold a credential in the Case Management Program will be maintained by staff of the Division of Professional Licensure and Certification (PLACE).

-Measure: The number of individuals who hold a credential in the Mental Health Therapist program; the number of Program Participants and the number of Licensees in the Mental Health Administrator program; the number of individuals who hold a credential in the Case Management Certification program.
+Population: Children with Serious Emotional Disturbances Criterion: Management Systems Brief Name: Number of DMH-certified/credentialed staff Indicator: The number of individuals who hold a credential in the Mental Health Therapist program will be maintained by staff of the Division of Professional Licensure and Certification (PLACE); the number of Program Participants and those holding licensure in the Licensed DMH Administrator program will be maintained by PLACE staff; the number of individuals who hold a credential in the Case Management Professional Program will be maintained by PLACE staff.
+Measure: The number of individuals who hold a credential in the Mental Health Therapist program; the number of Program Participants and the number of Licensees in the Licensed DMH Administrator program; the number of individuals who hold a credential in the Case Management Professional program.
+(Note: This measure includes individuals whose credentials have lapsed/expired.)
+Source(s) of Information: DMH/PLACE database; PLACE staff Special Issues: None Significance: Existing certification/licensure programs implemented by the Department of Mental Health were authorized by the MS State Legislature and approved by the Governor in 1996 and 1997.

-Source(s) of

-Information: DMH/PLACE database; PLACE staff

-Special Issues: None

-Significance: Existing certification/licensure programs implemented by the Department of Mental

-Health were authorized by the MS State Legislature and approved by the Governor in

-1996 and 1997.